MISMO COMPLIANT

 Does the receiving party have to accept a remotely notarized document?

 Yes.
-Even when a document type is eligible for remote online notarization under applicable law, the receiving party — such as a bank, lender, court clerk, or government agency — may not accept it.
-Always confirm acceptance with your intended recipient before completing a remote notarization session.
+Even when a document type is eligible for remote online notarization under applicable law, the specific receiving party — such as a bank, lender, court clerk, or government agency — may not accept it.
+Always confirm acceptance beforehand.

 Ready to Notarize Your Document?